Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 • Claim Magic, Rare, and Legendary Chaos Perks from seasonal reputation milestones as soon as they unlock.

-• Spend early crafting only on keeper items: usually your weapon first, then one ring or amulet that supports your main skill.
+• Spend early crafting only on keeper items: your weapon first, then one ring or amulet that supports your main skill.

 • After level 60, move into Strongholds, Nightmare Dungeons, Pit progression, and Glyph upgrades.